TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric-tools/README.md

 fabric-tools help
 ```

-Note: if in the following steps, the command `fabric-tools package` fails with error,
+Note: if in the following steps, the `fabric-tools` command fails with error,
 ```
 panic: /debug/requests is already registered.
 You may have two independent copies of golang.org/x/net/trace in your binary, trying to maintain separate state.
 This may involve a vendored copy of golang.org/x/net/trace.